 - Map out your activities that would boost your morale and wakefulness during tough adaptation stages.¬†

 Gathering information is particularly important.
 You should definitely make sure the information comes from reputable sources.
 This is because way too many people try polyphasic sleeping with a lack of accurate data and have no idea what they are doing.
 This will very often lead to failure.
 Thus, this website attempts to provide an exhaustive compilation of available information in other pages you will find.

-There is information anecdotally from long-term successful polyphasers and thousands of attempters from the polyphasic Reddit and Discord.
+In addition, there is anecdotal information from long-term successful polyphasers and thousands of attempters from Reddit and Discord.
 Some individuals even have sleep tracking devices.
 Therefore, you should be able to learn about pretty much everything necessary to succeed with the polyphasic lifestyle.
 Best of luck with your journey!

 Main author: Crimson & GeneralNguyen

 - ‚ÄúDefinition of POLYPHASIC.‚ÄĚ Www.merriam-Webster.com, www.merriam-webster.com/dictionary/polyphasic.
 Accessed 28 Jan.
 2021.

 - Idzikowski, Chris.¬†You Can Sleep Well: Change Your Thinking, Change Your Life.
 Watkins Media Limited, 2015.¬†